jstewmc/rtf/README.md

 * Paragraph-state
   * `index` - the paragraph's index (defaults to 0)

-It's admittedly a little clunky, but you can access an element's style like the following:
+Admittedly, it's a little clunky, but you can access an element's style like so:

 ```php
 use Jstewmc\Rtf;